 When playing Blackjack, the player tries to make a hand total as close to 21 as possible without going over this number.
 If you do go over 21, this is known as busting, and you lose your hand and therefore, any money that you have bet.

-The dealer also cannot go over 21 or they lose as well.
+When dealing Blackjack, the dealer also cannot go over 21 or they lose as well.
 In the case of a dealer busting, everyone at the table that has not busted automatically wins their hand and their bet.

-What is a bust in Blackjack?
+What is a Bust in Blackjack?

 Here are the odds of the dealer busting based on the dealer’s upcard: